Skip to content

 Death Valley photography workshop December 2023

 After decades of exploring Death Valley, I’ve come to the conclusion that winter is overall the best season to visit Death Valley for photography, as I describe here: “The Advantages of Winter Light.”
-In recent years visiting during this time, we’ve enjoyed stunning weather, low crowds for untracked landscapes, sometimes Badwater flooded for weeks, the best meteor shower of the year (when the skies are dark), and low off-season lodging rates.
+In recent years visiting during this time, we’ve enjoyed stunning weather and conditions for landscape photography, low crowds for untracked landscapes, sometimes Badwater flooded for weeks, low angle sunlight to enhance foreground textures, moderate temperatures, and low off-season lodging rates.
 It’s amazing to be in a major national park in a peak photography season, while being able to dial the clock back decades on the crowds!

-Since it’s fully shortly after 6pm in December, we often hav eeither post-rpocessing sessions in the evening or a night shoot or two.
+The moon will be in the sky in the evenings.
+Since it is fully dark shortly after 6pm in December, we’ll consider a moonlit night shoot or two.
 While the peak night of the Geminid meteor shower will have interference from the moon all night in 2024, there is a solar maximum of sun activity this year, so airglow has been stunning in many of our night shots.
-We even captured aurora borealis twice in 2023, nearby in Nevada!
-A very bright comet will come and go in October, but we’re always monitoring new discoveries for any that might be of interest for night photography.
+We even captured aurora borealis multiple times in 2023 and 2024 nearby in Nevada, and in May and August 2024 some of the best aurora borealis events in 20 years were visible down to Death Valley!
+We’ll monitor space weather for opportunities during the workshop.

-Enrollment is limited to 8, secure your space while it’s still available!
+Enrollment is limited to 8, secure a space while one is still available!

 What’s included: